Muhammedabdelhey/E_CommerceAPI/README.md

 ## Technologies and Architecture

 ### ASP.NET Core
-The web application is built using ASP.NET Core for handling backend operations and services.
+The API is built using ASP.NET Core for handling backend operations and services.

 ### Clean Architecture
 The project follows **Clean Architecture** principles, structured into:
 - **Domain**: Core business logic and entities.
 - **Application**: Business rules and CQRS (commands and queries).
 - **Infrastructure**: Data persistence, file storage, and external services.
-- **Presentation**: APIs and user interaction.
+- **Presentation**: APIs for user interaction.

 ### CQRS (Command Query Responsibility Segregation)
 Operations are divided into: